 Parents should avoid the following practices that hinder or cause an adverse effect on the child’s development.
 A common problem is the wrong pronunciation of phonemes.
 It is a natural tendency to complete the sounds produced by a phoneme with some additional sounds (usually aa for Indians) that can lead to weird outcomes.
 For example, we tend to teach sounds by speaking out “ba”, “ta”, “fa”, “ra”, “ga” instead of “b”, “t”, “f”, “r” or “g”.
 If the child gets accustomed to that, frog and bat would be fa-ra-o-ga or ba-a-ta rather than f-r-o-g or b-a-t.
 Therefore it is strongly recommended is that we teach the proper sound of each phoneme.

 Another problem that usually goes unnoticed is the use of the initial sound of a word to serve as an example.
 Generally, it is a practice to teach alphabet by presenting an example that starts from the particular letter.
 But it is a better practice to teach the child by stretching out a word into various sounds rather than focusing on one specific sound.
 In this way, the child will learn how the sounds combine to make up words rather than hearing these sounds in isolation.
 It is similar to the musical notes and the chords.
 Just like notes are combined to form a chord, a child must learn phonemes and be able to combine them to produce words.

-We suggest the following activities to enhance your child’s phonemic awareness.
+We suggest the following Phonics Activities (Games) to enhance your toddlers/ preschoolers/ kindergarteners phonemic awareness.

 - Flash cards